Anglican dioceses of Mount Kenya

-The Anglican dioceses of Mount Kenya are the Anglican presence in east-central, north and north-east Kenya; they are part of the Anglican Church of Kenya.
-The remaining dioceses of the Church area in the areas of Mombasa, of Maseno, and of Nakuru.
+The Anglican dioceses of Mount Kenya represent the Anglican presence in east-central, northern and northeastern Kenya.
+They are part of the Anglican Church of Kenya.
+The remaining dioceses of the Church are located in the regions Mombasa, Maseno, and Nakuru.

 Diocese of Mount Kenya South

 The Diocese of Fort Hall was renamed as Mount Kenya diocese in 1964, a few years after its erection from the Diocese of Mombasa; it was then split in 1975, into East and South; Kariuki, the last Bishop of Mount Kenya, became the first Bishop of Mount Kenya South.
 The Central diocese was split off in 1984, the West in 1993, and then Thika diocese (from the South and Central dioceses) in 1998.
 The present cathedral is St James's Cathedral Kiambu.